luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ### Customer Journey Map

-By mapping out these experiences into flows, we can uncover points of friction and areas of opportunity beyond a single use case, or touch-point with a customer.
+By mapping out these experiences into flows, we can uncover points of friction and areas of opportunity beyond a single use case or touch-point with a customer.

 - Purchasing process is cumbersome
 - Unclear how our customers are currently benefiting